 If you look at the V7S Pro water tank, it fully enclosed while the V7S Plus has a small opening that I think is for storing dry dirt.

 The design is standard in all ILIFE robots.
-You’ve got the big play/stop button at the middle that gives you access to the default cleaning modes.
+You’ve got the big play/stop button in the middle that gives you access to the default cleaning modes.

 To see how this robot does on bare floor please watch the latter part of the video above.

-Over all I like the way this robot performs on the areas it was able to clean.
+Overall, I like the way this robot performs on the areas it was able to clean.
 Out of the 40 grams of dirt, it was able to pick up around 37 out of the 40 grams.
-So if you compare it with other more expensive robot vacuums such as the Roomba 690 (or 694) and Xiaomi, it isn’t far off.
+So if you compare it with other more expensive robot vacuums such as the Roomba 690 and Xiaomi, it isn’t far off.

 Though it missed an area, it will eventually get to it.
 But that’s the biggest disadvantage of a robot with a random pattern – it’s wildly inefficient.